 Montoya was unable to usurp Dani Alves on a regular basis and joined Valencia in 2016 following the expiration of his contract with Barcelona.

 The right-back spent two years at the Mestalla before moving to the Premier League with Brighton in 2018.

 He made 56 appearances for the Seagulls but eventually fell behind Tariq Lamptey in the pecking order and returned to Spain with Real Betis in 2020.

-Pique has remained an ever-present at the heart of the Barcelona defence and made his 500th appearance for the club in August 2019.
+Pique remained an ever-present at the heart of the Barcelona defence until he retired unexpectedly in November 2022.

 Puyol eventually hung up his boots at the end of the 2013-14 season, having won 18 titles during his 15-year career in the Barcelona first team.